 The frequency of refilling is also something to consider.
 The more portable the unit is, the more often you usually need to refill it which can be a bit of a chore.
 If you plan to run the humidifier for long extended periods, then you may want to look at a larger model that is less portable but has a big water reservoir.

-If you need a humidifier for a smaller area, particularly bedrooms, then you should get an ultrasonic humidifier.
+If you need a humidifier for a smaller area, particularly bedrooms, then you should get a cool mist ultrasonic.
 While they're not as powerful as an evaporative humidifier—the advantage is that they make very little noise which allows you to have an undisturbed sleep through the whole night.

 What to Look for When Buying a Large Humidifier